konome/IniFileStream/README.md

-#  INI File Stream
+#  INI Filestream
 a .ini file parser for .NET.
-Provides a class to read and write to INI file streams without the use of P/invoke.
+Provides a class to read and write to INI filestreams without the use of P/invoke.